dillonharless18/cdk-infrastructure-serverless-erp/README.md

    - `apiPath`: The API path for the function (e.g., `purchase-orders/{purchaseOrderId}/line-items/{lineItemId}/comments`)
    - `httpMethod`: The HTTP method for the function (e.g., `GET`)
    - `name`: The name of the function (e.g., `getPoLineItemComments`)
-   - `roles`: The roles that will be allowed to access the API Endpoint.
+   - `allowedGroups`: The oneXerp roles that will be allowed to access the API Endpoint.
 Options are: [basic_user, driver, logistics, project_manager, admin]
 3. Create the Lambda function's code file (e.g., `index.js`) inside the new directory
 4. The `ApiStack` will automatically create the Lambda function, integration, and API Gateway resource based on the `metadata.json` file